CodeNarc/CodeNarc/codenarc-rules-comments.md

 Checks that there is whitespace after comment delimiter (// and /*).

 Notes:
  - Comments are not available as part of the Groovy AST, so this rule is implemented using regular expression searches.
-Some heuristics are used to avoid false positives.
+The rule uses some heuristics to avoid false positives, but can also miss some actual violations (i.e., false negatives).
  - May cause violation for commented-out code (if there is no space after the comment delimiter)

 Example of violations: